Building Musical Artistry

 Music

-…permeates the halls and hearts of Rowland Hall, from lower schoolers singing festive songs and playing handchimes in the annual holiday show, to the Upper School jazz band’s surprise concerts at morning meetings.
+Music permeates the halls and hearts of Rowland Hall, from our monthly Community Sings and lower schoolers playing Zimbabwean marimba music, to the Upper School jazz band’s surprise concerts at morning meetings.

 Our Upper School Advanced Chamber Ensemble's annual Collage event is an evening of interactive listening, art, poetry, dance, and chamber music.
 The 2020 iteration, held on February 28, was centered around Vivaldi's Four Seasons.
 Middle and upper school music teacher Sarah Yoon first worked with students to launch Collage in 2018, and it's since become a favorite annual cross-disciplinary arts event, showcasing our students' boundless creativity and thoughtfulness.